 Many of the priority areas identified in the state's dashboard align with CCSA's Multiple Measure Review.
 Use of an aggregated set of clear, academic metrics with a nuanced review aligned to a wide variety of outcome measures tied to the charter's priorities is a far more holistic and effective way to evaluate school performance for high stakes renewal decisions.

 What's at stake in pushing forward with accountability measures now rather than waiting?

 All charter schools serving children in California must be held accountable for educating them well; and while we can debate endlessly about defining perfect measures--under which circumstances and impacting which schools--we know we cannot wait.
-Our framework has been pressure tested, analyzed and deliberated thoroughly.
 The time to act is now - because our children require the urgency of our deliberate response.
-By having a clear and honest analysis, charters can learn from the best, and we can take a closer look at the charters that are not delivering results to their students and families.
+By having a clear and honest analysis, charter schools can learn from the best, and we can take a closer look at the schools that are not delivering results to their students and families.
 We cannot have an honest discussion about education reform and increasing accountability without closing the charters that are chronically underperforming.

 Does CCSA's accountability initiative hurt charter schools that are not in renewal this year by labeling them "underperforming"?